-5.7.1 Hazard Description: Georgia has a list of diseases that are required by law to be reported to the Department of Public Health thus enabling public health follow-up for patients and to identify outbreaks.
+- 5.7.1 Hazard Description: Georgia has a list of diseases that are required by law to be reported to the Department of Public Health thus enabling public health follow-up for patients, identification of close contacts and to identify outbreaks.
 All Georgia physicians, laboratories, and other health care providers are required by law (O.C.G.A.
 31-12-2) to report patients with the conditions listed under Notifiable Disease Reporting Requirements.
 Both laboratory confirmed and clinical diagnoses are reportable within the specified time interval.
-This is particularly important to do in a timely way for any disease or condition that may require immediate public health intervention.
-Disease reporting also provides a better understanding of disease trends and patterns in Georgia to support program and policy decision-making and resource allocation.

-5.7.2 Previous Major Occurrences: Every year the Georgia Department of Public Health investigates hundreds of notifiable disease cases and outbreaks.
-Some examples of larger occurrences from 2017 include Zika, Legionella, and Mumps.

-5.7.3 Impact on Public: Depending on the scale of outbreak and type of disease, residents of the State of Georgia may be at risk of illness or death if they are exposed to the disease.
-Population density may play a role in the spread of disease.

-5.7.4 Impacts to Public Health: An epidemic will have significant impacts on public health.
+This is particularly important to do in a timely manner for any disease or condition that may require immediate public health intervention.
+Disease reporting also provides a better understanding of disease trends and patterns in Georgia to support program and policy decision-making and resource allocation. - 5.7.2 Previous Major Occurrences: Every year the Georgia Department of Public Health investigates hundreds of notifiable disease cases and outbreaks.
+Some examples of larger occurrences from the last five years include Zika, Legionella, Measles and Mumps Most notably in 2020, Georgia experienced the COVID-19 pandemic, which is ongoing through the time of the publication of this HIRA.
+As of September 2021, there were over 20,000 deaths and over 76,000 hospitalizations due to COVID-19. - 5.7.3 Impact on Public: Depending on the scale of outbreak and type of disease, residents of the State of Georgia may be at risk of illness or death if they are exposed to the disease.
+Population density may play a role in the spread of disease. - 5.7.4 Impacts to Public Health: An epidemic/pandemic will have significant impacts on public health.
 Specific impacts to residents will be dependent upon the type of disease or infection that is spread.